 US to spare Apple watch, many gadgets from new China tariffs

+The United States will spare Apple Inc's Watch and other consumer gadgets from the latest round of tariffs on Chinese goods, a senior administration official said in a last-minute reprieve for the technology industry on Monday.

-SAN FRANCISCO: The United States will spare Apple Inc's Watch and other consumer gadgets from the latest round of tariffs on Chinese goods, a senior administration official said in a last-minute reprieve for the technology industry on Monday (Sep 17).
+REUTERS: The United States will spare Apple Inc's Watch and other consumer gadgets from the latest round of tariffs on Chinese goods, a senior administration official said in a last-minute reprieve for the technology industry on Monday.

 The administration's proposal for the tariffs on US$200 billion of products drew protest from technology companies earlier this year, but the final list of taxed devices described by the official avoids many big consumer brand names and products.

+But Trump, in a statement announcing the new round of tariffs, warned that if China takes retaliatory action against U.S. farmers or industries, "we will immediately pursue phase three, which is tariffs on approximately US$267 billion of additional imports."

+And if the Trump administration enacts a further US$267 billion round of tariffs, nearly every Chinese import, the iPhone, along with all other smart phones, are likely to be included in the list.
+Apple shares fell 0.7 percent to US$216.29 after hours.

-It will take effect on Sep 24 at a 10 per cent level and rise to 25 per cent at the end of the year, the person said.
+The new round of tariffs will take effect on Sept.
+24 at a 10 percent level and rise to 25 percent at the end of the year, the person said.

 Smart watches and devices that use bluetooth wireless communications, the technology behind Apple's AirPods and other products that work with smartphones, will be excluded from the new tariff list.